Mark-Cooper-Janssen-Vooles/microservices-aws-dotnet/README.md

 - do we need a new lambda/microservice for this or can we just add a new method to our existing lambda function?
   - in OOP we have 'single responsibility principle' - each entity must do only one job. not so simple in microservices... we need to know the domain and the domain boundary.
   - a domain is a specific area of business or application functionality. the limit that separates domains is called the "domain boundary"
-  - we have a entity called HOTEL. an Admin adds,edit,delets hotels.
+  - we have a entity called HOTEL. an Admin adds,edit,deletes hotels.
 A customer searches for hotel / books.
 A hotel manager views bookings and approves bookings.
   - the HOTEL entity means different things to different users, in this case the meaning is the domain, i.e.: admin domain, customer domain, booking management domain
     - i.e. we could have one microservice for ADMIN domain that does get/add/edit/delete of hotels
     - one that does CUSTOMER domain searching/booking